JENIGORLANARESH/linux-system-programming/01_Process_Management_Subsystem.md

 - NOTE : when parent and child tries to do write operation, write on copy or copy on write (COW) technique is applied.
 - In case of vfork(), COW technique in not applied but in fork() COW technique is applied.
+- In above program, we are writing to page
 <br>

 # Address Translation